-Diana joined KAWE in 2009 at a time that KAWE was going through organizational and donor space changes.
-Epilepsy was then shied upon and KAWE was having to place a strong foot forward to have its voice heard.
+Diana came into KAWE in 2009 and in five years, at a time that KAWE was going through organizational and donor space changes,epilepsy was then shyed upon and KAWE was having to place a strong foot forward to have it’s voice heard.

 She has over 17 years in finance, donor relations, strategy and organization transformation.
-She along with staff members and the board gave KAWE a facelift by coming up with modalities to institutionalize the organization to become what it is today.
+She along with other members of the staff and the board gave KAWE a facelift by coming up with modalities to institutionalize KAWE to become what it is today.
 The staff and organizational overhaul has seen KAWE today place itself in global and local health practices.

 KAWE needed a fresh approach in finance and strategy and her presence in KAWE not only brought in a female touch to the organization but has also enabled change in donor efforts, organizational development and expansion.

-A firm believer in the effectiveness of ICT and new media, Diana has been able to tap into resources such as KAWE’s participation in The Epilepsy Foundation Pipeline Conference Shark Tank competition and was in the team that initiated M-Kifafa which is now Fafanuka, a better linking between KAWE and its various stake holders in the health fraternity.
+A firm believer in the effectiveness of ICT and new media, Diana has been able to tap into resources such as KAWE’s Participation in the, Epilepsy Foundation Pipeline Conference Shark Tank competition, and was in the team that initiated the soon to launch M-Kifafa creating better linking between KAWE and its various stake holders in the health fraternity.

 Chief Executive Officer (CEO)/